markstock/idealplace/README.md

 	-ff lat lon			Far from a given location (N lat and E lon, use negative for S and W) -new				Start setting preferences for a second person -o name.png			Output file name

+For example, to select for only annual rainfall and wind, but have rainfall be twice as "important" as wind, use any of these:

+	./idealplace ++mr 100 +wmph 8
+	./idealplace +mr 100 -wmph 8
+	./idealplace -mr 100 --wmph 8

+You can use up to 50 "+" or "-", but at that point, just remove all other criteria arguments from the command line, or just look at the source png image for your ideal place.

 ## Sources